Thornlie–Cockburn line: Thornlie–Cockburn Link extension

 The business case for the Thornlie–Cockburn Link was submitted to Infrastructure Australia in August 2017.
 In November 2018, Infrastructure Australia released its assessment of the project, adding the project to the Infrastructure Priority List as a "Priority Project" and giving it a projected economic benefit of $969 million and a benefit–cost ratio of 1.2.
 Other options considered were only extending the Thornlie line to Nicholson Road and having a station there, or only extending the line to Ranford Road and having stations at Ranford Road and Nicholson Road.
 Extending the line the whole way to Cockburn was found to be the best choice.
 Infrastructure Australia recommended that the contract for the Thornlie–Cockburn Link be combined with the contract for the Yanchep Rail Extension of the Joondalup line to save costs during procurement, although local contractors expressed concerns that the two projects had different requirements, were in different parts of Perth, and that combining the projects would price out smaller contractors.
 The Infrastructure Australia assessment allowed $700 million in federal funding to be spent on the Thornlie–Cockburn Link and the Yanchep Rail Extension, of which $350 million was for the Thornlie–Cockburn Link.

-Enabling legislation was introduced to the Parliament of Western Australia in May 2018 and passed in November 2018.
+Enabling legislation was introduced to the Parliament of Western Australia in May 2018 and the Railway (METRONET) Act 2018 was passed in November 2018.